Wilson Mar bio photo

 Quick response requires automation for building and testing.

 Each server needs to be individually added or removed automatically within a “cluster” (within Kubernetes).
-That requires IaC (Infrastructure as Code such as Terraform) which defines all the components (compute, storage, and networking) in version-controled text files.
+That requires IaC (Infrastructure as Code such as Terraform) which defines all the components (compute, storage, and networking) in version-controlled text files.

 6. Central yet distributed planning and approvals